Skip to main content

 Stroke width follows the angle between path tangent and pen directionOpen in editor →

-Pair canvas.drawPath(...).segment(0, progress) with a width function that swells near ctx.t = progress:
+Pair canvas.drawPath(path.segment(0, progress), paint) with a width function that swells near ctx.t = 1:

 "use gpu";